-We were thrilled to get Kim Walsh-Phillips to spend some time using her social media expertise.
+We were thrilled to get Kim Walsh-Phillips to spend some time using her expertise on using social media platforms.
 Kim gives us some specific tips that are perfect for the complex, high-trust, large-ticket and long-cycle sales that the aviation industry is famous (or infamous) for.
 So, aviation social media marketing.

 Kim, @KWalshPhillips, is the award-winning Speaker, Author, Podcaster and CEO of Elite Digital Group, a direct-response social media agency.
 Kim has brought in more than a billion dollars through her clients with her laser focus on increasing their revenue through direct-response marketing.
 She is author of “No B.S.
 Guide to Direct Response Social Media Marketing: The Ultimate No Holds Barred Guide to Producing Measurable, Monetizable Results with Social Media Marketing,” with Dan Kennedy.
 Kim also leads the top-ranked podcast, “Facebook Sales Strategies,” on iTunes.
 She resides with her very tall husband, who is often asked to get things down from the ridiculously tall cabinets in their house, and their two glitter-and-all-things-pink-obsessed daughters, Bella and Katie, just outside of NYC.

 Transcript – Interview with Kim Walsh-Phillips

 Paula Williams: Kim, I’m just really excited that you’re spending some time with us today.
 I know we have a really nichy audience, which is the aviation professionals sales and marketing professionals, and we love your book about social media marketing strategy.

 We’ve been reading it in our book club.

 Kim Walsh-Phillips: Thank you.

 Paula Williams: One of our favorite so far.
 So people tend to think that social media and Facebook, in particular, is somehow separate from the general rules of marketing.
-In your book, you make a special point about noting that the six basics of effective marketing still apply even though we may be using social media, which is new.
+In your book, you make a special point about noting that the six basics of effective marketing still apply even though we may be using social networks, which is new.

 Can you tell us more about this?